 Once you have a final set of keywords, you can start to work down the lists and brainstorm topic ideas.
 There are a range of different content types you can leverage for your SEO content strategy that are effective for searchers at every stage of the funnel.

-Top of the Funnel: Content designed to inform and educate your audience
+Content designed to inform and educate your audience, such as:

-Mid-Funnel: Content designed to provide a solution and turn visitors into prospects
+Content designed to provide a solution and turn visitors into prospects, such as:

 - Landing pages